 - Friction Stir Welding — uses a spinning tool and axial forge force to create a bond between two pieces, which creates extremely high-quality, high-strength joints with low distortion.
-MTI offers Friction Stir Welding development and parts production through our Manufacturing Services
+MTI offers Friction Stir Welding development and part production through our Manufacturing Services.

 BENEFITS OF FRICTION WELDING

 As a solid state joining and welding solution, the Friction Welding process helps companies make smart business decisions because it offers a number of advantages, including: